juandavid3196/Node-Projects/README.md

 # Node-Projects

 ## 1. Task Manager API
-A RESTful API designed for performing CRUD (Create, Read, Update, Delete) operations on a collection of tasks, users and proyects.
-This project is ideal for managing tasks efficiently, providing endpoints for creating, reading, updating, and deleting tasks, users and proyects.
+A RESTful API designed to perform CRUD (Create, Read, Update, Delete) operations on tasks, users, and projects.
+This project is ideal for efficiently managing tasks and provides endpoints for creating, reading, updating, and deleting tasks, users, and projects.s.

 ### Project Features